hudongsheng-debug/FITSQuickLook/README.md

 ## Version 1.4.0 New Features
 - Added user-defined range selection for zooming
 - Improved axis display**

+- ## Version 1.5.0 New Features
+- Added a Profile Panel for inspecting image data along a single row or column.
+- Users can select an individual row or column to view its intensity profile.
+- The Profile Panel can be freely repositioned to avoid obscuring image content.

 ## 🧠 Use Cases